barrysaliou18/Git_Training_v3/README.md

 # Git_Training_v3
-This is Git &amp; Github Training Purpose.
+This is for Git &amp; Github Training Purpose.